ednieuw/WordclockSelector/README.md

 <img alt="Word clocks" longdesc="Word clocks" src="SelectorPics/Wordclock.jpg" ></a>
-There are several different designs of the word clock built with an Arduino Nano Every ot Nano ESP32.<br>
+There are three different designs of the word clock built with a:
+- a bare ATMEGA328 chip and white LEDs<br>
+- an Arduino Nano Every and with<br>
+- an Arduino Nano ESP32.<br>
+The last two supports WS2812 RGB and SK6812 RGBW LEDs.<br>
-The software of all clocks supports SK6812 and WS2812 LEDs, Bluetooth connection to control the clock or as backup a rotary encoder, an accurate DS3231 RTC and a LDR light intensity detector.<br>
+The software of all clocks supports Bluetooth connection to control the clock and as backup a rotary encoder, an accurate DS3231 RTC and a LDR light intensity detector.<br>
-The Nano ESP32 designs supports a web page and WIFI / NTP time.
+The Nano ESP32 designs supports a web page and WIFI/NTP time.

 This page gives an overview and pros and cons of the possibilities.<br>